AkumaVenom/MiLita-SmartA.I-UE5-PackagedGame/README.md

 -Implemented high quality TTS Kokoro 82M voice model "Heart" for selection as the A.I's voice

 -Implemented fastest TTS "Libritts_R Medium" for selection as the A.I's voice

-Update v0.0.18.0:

--Implemented high quality TTS Kokoro 82M voice model Jessica for the A.I's voice

-Update v0.0.17.0:

--The game has been optimized for much less CPU usage.

 ===========================================================